harmonk/jamuluswebsite/contribute/en/Style-and-Tone.md

 "Volume" Referring to how loud a channel is.
 Not "Level", "Gain" or other terms.

 “Country/Region” Keep in mind that some areas of the world have a controversial (political) status.
 If possible, be generic and remain neutral.
-Instead of just saying country, use _Country/Region_ or _Location_.
+Instead of just saying country, use "Country/Region" or "Location".

 "Client" When capitalised, this means an instance of Jamulus running in client mode, used to connect to Jamulus Servers.

-“Server” When capitalized, refers to an instance of Jamulus running in server mode.
+“Server” When capitalised, refers to an instance of Jamulus running in server mode.
 When lowercase as _server_, this refers to the computer that runs the Server (e.g. "A Server running on an AWS server").
 Not to be confused with Directory.

 “Directory” The term for a type of Server that a Client uses to get a list of Servers from.
 Avoid the use of the term _Directory Server_ because it may be confusing in the presence of _Server_ on its own.